+- 3. Detach plug connector from bulb.

-- Insert new bulb in reflector so that the locating tab of the bulb holder aligns with the reflector recess. - 4.
-Engage bulb holder by turning clockwise. - 5.
-Put on protective cover and engage wire clip.
+- Insert new bulb in reflector so that the locating tab of the bulb holder aligns with the reflector recess.
+Attach the bulb holder so that the locating tab is on the side.

+- 5. Engage bulb.

+- 6. Attach connector to bulb.

+- Put on protective cover and engage wire clip.